top of page

 The Gazebo

-I have long maintained that this structure which once sat in Downtown Newark before Mayor Jeff Hall ordered it to be removed is a symbol.
+I have long maintained that this structure which once sat in Downtown Newark before the Mayor ordered it to be removed is a symbol.
 Yes, it was a literal gathering point and it had been utilized for a variety of purposes, but it represents so much more than that.
 Since it was OUR gazebo and since it was a favorite centerpiece of public events on OUR Square, it is a symbol of the community…of togetherness.
 Even in its shady dismantling and questionable fate – after it sat in a pile of rubble in the East End for months – it continues to serve as a symbol.
 The symbolism of the process by which the gazebo was removed – largely devoid of public input and with no accountability as to the origin of the funds used for this underhanded project – depicts a portrait of a government which has long ceased to represent the will or interests of the people.
-Now, in its present location – on East Main Street, near the BMV -, one could argue that the gazebo has been plucked out of the center of our county and moved far out of view, much like the community it represents.
+Now, in its present condition – the aforementioned pile out East -, one could argue that the gazebo has been plucked out of the center of Newark and moved far out of view, much like the community it represents.

 The lack of transparency in this whole process has made it nearly impossible for us to hold our officials accountable.
 Depending on how long you have been following my involvement in local politics, you should be well aware by now that I am a persistent advocate for accountability, and you can’t have that without transparency.
 Accountability itself is essential for us to have a government which represents us.
 Otherwise, what’s the point of popular sovereignty?
-In my opinion, the Hall Administration – in addition to our County Commissioners - still owes us a clear explanation for what happened and this should be complete with a paper trail.
+City Council must do more to demand answers from the Administration and the Administration owes us a clear explanation for what happened, what the next plan of action is, and this should be complete with a paper trail.

-Alongside about a dozen or two other demonstrators about a month after the gazebo’s removal in 2017, I called for the Administration to “Bring It Back!”
-To be realistic, this is not likely to succeed, but I will remain a proponent for rebuilding OUR gazebo in its rightful position on OUR Square.
+Alongside about a dozen or two other demonstrators about a month after the gazebo’s removal, I called for the Administration to “Bring It Back!”
+Let me be clear, this is not likely to succeed, but I will remain a proponent for rebuilding OUR gazebo in its rightful position on OUR Square.
 If you elect me, I will fight tirelessly to see this happen, but I can’t do it alone.
-If you believe – with me – that it needs to come back, then I need your support in this campaign and I will need your devoted activism to apply the needed pressure to make this happen.
+If you believe – with me – that it needs to come back, then I need your support in this campaign and I will need your devoted activism to put pressure on the City to make this happen.
 Together, we can do this.

 Public Safety

 No household, business, or organization should get special treatment.
 Their problems are our problems and this should be handled accordingly.
 We need more officers available to respond to calls for help.
 We need more concrete action relative to the drug crisis and other like issues.
 We need better paying jobs and a reliable transit system (both of which I will address later).
 We need a government which works for all of us.
+We need to keep the bridge open.
 There is another way.

 Infrastructure